ubinexus/sonic-utilities/doc/Command-Reference.md

 _This will not work for untagged vlans._

-- Example (Add all VLANs except "Vlan100,Vlan300" from existing VLAN on port if they don't exist as members):
+- Example (Add all VLANs except "Vlan100, Vlan300" from existing VLAN on port if they don't exist as members):

-  _Suppose if Vlan 100, Vlan 200, Vlan 300, Vlan 400, Vlan 500, Vlan 700 are existing Vlans._
+  _Suppose if Vlan100, Vlan200, Vlan300, Vlan400, Vlan500, Vlan700 are existing Vlans._

   ```
   admin@sonic:~$ sudo config vlan member add all Ethernet4
-  This command will add Ethernet4 as member of Vlan 100, Vlan 200, Vlan 300, Vlan 400, Vlan 500, Vlan 700
+  This command will add Ethernet4 as member of Vlan100, Vlan200, Vlan300, Vlan400, Vlan500, Vlan700
   ```

+#### SWITCHPORT Config commands

+This sub-section explains how to configure the switchport mode of ports.

 **config switchport mode trunk|access|routed <member_portname>**